effusiveperiscope/moonie/README.md

 # Roleplay idea
 - SillyTavern couples information weirdly (multiple character infos in one "character" description, world info in a character card, writing rules in a character card, writing rules in proxy settings, "this is not a character this is a world", etc)
-- Need to decompose information into proper **components** that can be hotswapped
+- Need to decompose information into proper **nodes** that can be hotswapped

 ## Terminology
-- A **component** is a unit of information that the user can hotswap for roleplay context
+- A **base node** is a unit of information that the user can hotswap for roleplay context
+- An **attribute** can be attached to a node, providing further information on that node
 - The **primary AI call** is the AI call that is made after all preprocessors have been executed.
 - A **module** is anything that operates on inputs or outputs in the context of a roleplay.
 - A **preprocessor** is any module that attaches context to the system after the user input is submitted (before the primary AI call).